Scale your deployment: Splunk components

 Although it's actually an app, not a Splunk component, the deployment monitor has an important role to play in distributed environments.
 Distributed deployments can scale to forwarders numbering into the thousands, sending data to many indexers, which feed multiple search heads.
 To view and troubleshoot these distributed deployments, you can use the deployment monitor, which provides numerous views into the state of your forwarders and indexers.

 For detailed information on the deployment monitor, read the Deploy and Use Splunk Deployment Monitor App manual.

 Where to go next

-For guidelines on scaling your deployment, see "Hardware capacity planning for your Splunk deployment".
+For information on hardware requirements for scaling your deployment, see "Hardware capacity planning for your Splunk deployment".